SmartBear/readyapi-testengine-maven-plugin/README.md

  to be able to create test-reports.
 Setting this to true will disable reporting functionality, but allow you to specify an optional callback that will be called by the TestEngine with test results when they are finished.
 * callback : an optional url to call with finished test results if async is set to true
+* hostAndPort: an optional string in the format host:port which will replace the host and port in all HTTP requests sent by the test.

 Specifying a skipApiTests system property will bypass this plugin altogether.

-The plugin will also look for standard properties file named recipe.properties in the recipeDirectory folder and load any properties in this file before applying the properties specified in the configuration.
+The plugin will also look for standard properties file named testengine.properties in the projectsDirectory folder and load any properties in this file before applying the properties specified in the configuration.

 ## Filtering